-In an earlier post, we outlined the basics of online marketing – today, we’re drilling down into social media marketing.
+Earlier, we outlined the basics of online marketing – today, we’re drilling down into social media marketing.
 Managing social media can be challenging, especially with no previous skills.
 But, it is an integral part of any business.

 Read on to find out what it is, how and why you can use it to help your business.
-You will also learn about some useful tools to help you build your very own social media strategy.
+You will also learn about some useful tools to help you build your own social media strategy.

 What Is Social Media Marketing?